Queen Esther

 Click here to download hi-res copy

 Raised in the unapologetically Black bastion of Atlanta, Georgia – ensconced in the vibrancy of the Black Arts Movement and the sonic undertow of the Black church – and rooted in Charleston, South Carolina's culturally rich and enigmatic Lowcountry, a region with African traditions and Black folkways that span centuries and deeply inform her work, Queen Esther embraces lost American history along with her wide-ranging and ever-changing aural influences, as she leans heavily on the bluing of the note to create reclamation-driven Black Americana.
-Her Southern penchant for storytelling entwines historical truths with personal anecdotes that contemporise traditional and original songs, blurring the past and present and embracing the connectedness of the human spirit..
+Her Southern penchant for storytelling intertwines historical truths with personal anecdotes, contemporising traditional and original songs and blurring the past and present while embracing the connectedness of the human spirit.
+Queen Esther recently released Blackbirding, a reclamation-driven Black country soul album that roams the Gettysburg battlefield to create songs that dismantle myths and assumptions about what happened there and how this unending war still affects us today.

 Recent highlights include performances with The Black Opry Revue; her western swing project, The Black Rose of Texas with Cindy Cashdollar (featuring vocalists Queen Esther, Kat Edmonson, and Synead Cidney Nichols) at Lincoln Center's outdoor festival Summer for the City along with a sold-out weekend at Dizzy's Club Coca-Cola; one of 25 chosen for the 2023 Western Arts Alliance Performance Artist Discovery Program; one of three Americans chosen for 2022 Global Music Match; one of five playwrights chosen for the 2022 - 2024 WP Theater "Pipeline" PlayLAB Playwriting Residency; and official showcases with Folk Alliance International (2023) and Americanafest (2021).